The Ultimate Family Gap Year Destination and Accommodation Guide

 Hangin “2” at Coolangatta beach on the Aussie Gold Coast

 Australia!
-Could I live here Yes!
-OK, I am a surfer, so Australia was like a chocolate ice cream lover taking a job at Baskin Robbins.
-But, beyond the surf, Australia had it all – Amazing wildlife, hikes, diving, snorkeling, iconic cities, rainforests, scary snakes and flesh-eating crocodiles.
+Could I live here?
+Yes!
+OK, I am a surfer, so Australia was like a chocolate ice cream lover taking a job at Baskin-Robbins.
+But, beyond the surf, Australia had it all – Amazing wildlife, hikes, diving, snorkeling, iconic cities, rainforests, scary snakes, and flesh-eating crocodiles.
 And to top it off they have places like Pretty Beach!
 We love Australia, and if I could afford to I would return every year.
-To bad your food is so expensive and your accommodations can break the budget.
+Too bad your food is so expensive, and your accommodations can break the budget.
 Despite this, we love you Australia!

 Australia with Kids